 Spring Semester

-- ◆ 45 hours of Field Placement completed at a school site assigned by the SAFE Office.
-(Time may be completed in consecutive days or spread throughout the semester.) - ◆ 5 hours of TeachLive simulation which may be completed after working hours.
+- 45 hours of Field Placement completed at a school site assigned by the SAFE Office.
+(Time may be completed in consecutive days or spread throughout the semester.) - One TeachLive simulation which may be completed after working hours.

 Sr. Year